Growth Mindset Lesson Plans and Resources

 - Unicorns won’t sing because you have some inspirational quotes hanging on the wall.

 (Believe me, we’ve tried.)

 Teaching a growth mindset takes time.
-And making some epic mistakes along the way.
+It’s about making some epic mistakes along the way.

 We’re learning.
 Just like you.
 Here’s what we think we know:

-We teach in a generation where kids are entitled, self-interested, unfocused, and lazy.
+We teach in a generation where kids are:

 And yet, students in the real world discover they’re not special, you don’t get anything for coming in last, your mom can’t get you a promotion, and you can’t have it cause you want it.

 So, now we have students in the workforce who can be hard working, idealistic, and feel empowered to “make an impact”, and yet don’t have the patience or resilience strategies.

 As Sinek puts it, they see the goal of “impact” at the summit of the mountain but don’t realize they have to climb a mountain to get there.